funterminal/FancyUI/README.md

 ## Overview

-FancyUI is a powerful Bashrc library designed to create visually appealing and functional terminal user interfaces.
+FancyUI is a powerful Bash library designed to create visually appealing and functional terminal user interfaces.
 It provides a comprehensive set of tools for formatting text, creating structured layouts, and adding interactive elements to command-line applications.

 ## Key Features